-Entry Points into Doing Business with the DoD
+Entry Points for Doing Business with the DoD

 How can I get on contract with the DoD?

 In order to do business with the DoD (e.g., get on contract with them), start by answering two key questions:

 There is a wide array of potential DoD customers, as well as a rich network of non-government organizations that can help connect you to the right DoD customer.

 What’s important here is figuring out HOW to make connections to those organizations.

 Contract vehicles are the tactical method that DoD organizations will use to do business with you.
 DoD organizations use a variety of contract strategies and contract vehicles, and there is no one standard approach.

 What’s important here is finding WHERE the current and upcoming opportunities are posted to submit your proposals.

 It’s important to find out who to get connected to because ultimately, only DoD Contracting Officers can offer you a contract award.
 This does not mean that you need to know the specific DoD Contracting Officer.
 Rather, you should seek to understand organization and program goals and objectives to find a fit for your solution, or pursue an innovative organization that can help you advance your solution (if needed) and make connections to DoD programs with contract award opportunities.

 Examples of DoD organizations that could connect you to your ideal customer: